Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Problem Description

 \section{Problem Description}

-Let $A$ be a binary treatment variable, $X$ be the vector of pre-treatment covariates, $M$ be the short-term outcome variable, $Y$ be the long-term outcome variable, $U$ be all unobserved (latent) confounders of the treatment-outcome relation, and $G\in\{O,E\}$ be the indicator of the domain, where $G=O$ indicates the observational domain, and $G=E$ indicates the experimental domain.
-We denote the set of all observed variables by $V$.
-We denote the potential short-term and long-term outcome variables, had the treatment been set to value $a$ (possibly contrary to the fact) by $M^{(a)}$ and $Y^{(a)}$, respectively.
-Independent and identically distributed (iid) data from $\{A,X,M\}$ are available from the experimental domain, in which we have randomized the treatment.
-Also, iid data from $\{A,X,M,Y\}$ is available from the observational domain.
-That is, we only have data from the short-term outcome variable in the experimental domain, yet we have access to data from both short-term and long-term outcomes in the observational domain, however, the treatment outcome relationship in the latter is confounded by unobserved variables in $U$.
+Let \( A \) denote a binary treatment variable, \( X \) the vector of pre-treatment covariates, \( M \) the short-term outcome, \( Y \) the long-term outcome, and \( U \) the set of unobserved (latent) confounders of the treatment--outcome relationship.
+Let \( G \in \{O, E\} \) indicate the data domain, with \( G = O \) corresponding to the observational domain and \( G = E \) to the experimental domain.
+We denote the set of all observed variables by \( V \).
+The potential short-term and long-term outcomes under treatment level \( a \in \{0,1\} \) are denoted by \( M^{(a)} \) and \( Y^{(a)} \), respectively.
+We observe independent and identically distributed (i.i.d.) data from \( \{A, X, M\} \) in the experimental domain, where treatment is (conditionally) randomized.
+In contrast, i.i.d. data from \( \{A, X, M, Y\} \) are available in the observational domain, where both short- and long-term outcomes are observed, but the treatment--outcome relationship is confounded by the unobserved variables \( U \).
+Thus, while the experimental data provide unconfounded information on the short-term outcome, only the observational data contain information about the long-term outcome, albeit subject to confounding.

-The goal is to identify the following two causal parameters of interest: The average treatment effect (ATE) in the observational domain -- i.e., in the observed study population
+Our objective is to identify two causal parameters of interest in the observational domain: the average treatment effect (ATE) in the observational population,

-and the effect of treatment on the treated (ETT)
+and the effect of treatment on the treated (ETT),

-Clearly, these parameters are not identifiable from the experimental data alone, as $Y$ is missing in that dataset, and also the information regarding the treatment effect in the experimental domain may be not relevant to the observational domain.
-Furthermore, due to possible unobserved confounding, the parameters are not identifiable from the observational data alone, either, without further assumptions.
-We assume that the data generating process satisfies the following assumptions.
+Clearly, these parameters are not identifiable from the experimental data alone, as the long-term outcome \( Y \) is unobserved in that domain, and also the information regarding the treatment effect in the experimental domain may be not relevant to the observational domain.
+Moreover, due to potential unobserved confounding, the parameters are also not identifiable from the observational data alone without additional assumptions.
+To proceed, we assume that the data-generating process satisfies the following conditions.

-\begin{assumption} \end{assumption} Note that Assumption \ref{assumption:exchangeU} is a very mild version of exchangeability assumption because it is stated conditional on any unobserved confounder $U$. \begin{assumption}[Internal validity of experimental data] \end{assumption} Note that Assumption \ref{assumption:IntVal} is a context-specific conditional independence assumption.
-That is, a conditional independence which is only realized conditional on a certain event.